microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

 1. From the VS Code terminal run the following command from inside the `soil-moisture-trigger` folder:

     ```sh
-    func new --name iot_hub_trigger --template "Azure Event Hub trigger"
+    func new --name iot-hub-trigger --template "Azure Event Hub trigger"
     ```

-    This creates a new Function called `iot_hub_trigger`.
+    This creates a new Function called `iot-hub-trigger`.
 The trigger will connect to the Event Hub compatible endpoint on the IoT Hub, so you can use an event hub trigger.
 There is no specific IoT Hub trigger.

-This will create a folder inside the `soil-moisture-trigger` folder called `iot_hub_trigger` that contains this function.
+This will create a folder inside the `soil-moisture-trigger` folder called `iot-hub-trigger` that contains this function.
 This folder will have the following files inside it:

 * `__init__.py` - this is the Python code file that contains the trigger, using the standard Python file name convention to turn this folder into a Python module.